ThomasCh666/tutoPAshaping/README.md

 # Wavefront shaping - Simulations

 This repository contains a Matlab code that simulates the optimisation of the mean light intensity within a given region of interest.
+It is part of the tutorial paper [Optical wavefront shaping in deep tissue using photoacoustic feedback](https://arxiv.org/abs/2407.04628), by Fei Xia, Ivo Leite, Robert Prevedel and Thomas Chaigne.

 The simulated physical configuration is the following: